 Cathaoirleach Awards 2017

-Peter has been Chairman of Ballymahon Traders Association since the autumn of 2014, and regards the highlight of his term so far as the official announcement of the Center Parcs project by then Taoiseach, Enda Kenny in April 2015.
-His first involvement in the community/voluntary sector goes back to 2002 when he became involved with the Midland Motor Club and has for many years been a member of the Ballymahon Tidy Town's Group, the Royal Canal Amenity Group and was Chairman of the Ballymahon St. Patricks day Parade Committee from 2011 to 2014.
+Peter Denehy has been Chairman of Ballymahon Traders Association since 2014.
+Peter regards the highlight of his term as the announcement of Center Parcs by then Taoiseach, Enda Kenny in April 2015.
+His first involvement in the community/voluntary sector goes back to 2002 when he became involved with the Midland Motor Club and has for many years been a member of Ballymahon Tidy Towns, the Royal Canal Amenity Group and was Chairman of the Ballymahon St Patrick's day Parade Committee from 2011-14.

 Vincent Hawkins has been a member of many local organisations, including the Parish Council, Colmcille Youth Band, the Community Alert Scheme, and the Vintage Tractor Club.
 He is also a church steward and an active member of the Colmcille branch of Friends of St Christopher’s, organising fundraising events, church gate collections, and the annual Dring Festival.
 For the last fifteen years, Vincent has involved in the development of Leebeen Park, voluntarily acting as project manager, overseeing developments as they happen.
 In the last year, the 1916 Memorial Garden has taken shape under his watch, with the recently-finished water feature the latest project he has seen through.